scottfr/SystemsBook/11 Going Global/Going Global.md

 : A spin-off from the JQuery project, this toolkit provides control panel elements that are themable and more extensive than the built-in <input> tags.
 Grids, sliders, and more are all available from this project.

 ExtJS (<http://www.sencha.com/products/extjs>)
-: ExtJS is a comprehensive library for developing rich applications.
+: ExtJS is a comprehensive library for developing powerful applications.
 It has extensive tools to develop interface and control panels.
 It is also what is used to develop Insight Maker's interface.

 ### Debugging Webpages

-As you develop your webpage it is almost certain that you will make many mistakes and typos as you go along.
+As you develop your webpage, it is almost certain that you will make many mistakes and typos as you go along.
 If you make a mistake within the HTML or CSS of the page you will have an immediate visual indication that something is wrong and you can experiment with your code until it is fixed.

 JavaScript errors, on the other hand, generally won't provide any visual feedback that an error has occurred.
 The most likely indication that a JavaScript error has occurred is that nothing happens when you click a button or expect an action to occur.
 Debugging issues like this can be quite difficult.
 Fortunately, with just a little bit of additional work you can get access to very rich and informative JavaScript error messages letting you know exactly what went wrong and when.